ZeroPoint cheat sheet: Tofu, tempeh & textured soy protein

 Because tofu is so mild in flavour, it’s like a blank slate that can take on many different flavour profiles.
 Don’t just use it in Asian-inspired dishes.
 Tofu is excellent in Mexican casseroles and tacos, Italian pasta bakes and cheesecakes, vegetable soups, Indian tandoori dishes, and so much more.

-*Members living with diabetes will have non-starchy veggies, eggs, fish & shellfish, chicken & turkey breast, tofu & tempeh, and beans, peas, & lentils on their ZeroPoint food list.
+*Members living with diabetes will have non-starchy veggies, eggs, fish & shellfish, chicken & turkey, skinless, lean meats, tofu & tempeh, and beans, peas, & lentils on their ZeroPoint food list.
 These categories were carefully selected to consider the combination of carbohydrates, proteins, and fibre, and are less likely to impact blood sugar levels.